Blog

 -

 Reviewed by Mery Molenaar On this beautiful November morning in Miami, Florida, I am heading to the conference hotel to attend the second day of the ATA conference.
 I am excited that there are several science-related presentations on the schedule.
 Since I often translate user manuals for medical instrumentation, I am especially looking forward to today’s talk by Dr. Joanne Archambault about risk analysis for medical devices.
-While the last people enter the room, Joanne welcomes us and starts out with her goal for today: to teach us about the risk management process used with medical devices.
-Joanne is a …
+While the last people are entering the room, Joanne welcomes us and starts out with her goal for today: to teach us about the risk management process used with medical devices. …

 -